Jump to Main Content

 DRO

-• You apply through an approved intermediary
+• You apply through an approved intermediary.

-• There’s no monthly payments
+• There are no monthly payments

-• You must keep the Insolvency Service updated throughout
+• You must keep the Insolvency Service updated throughout your DRO.

 Eligibility